rmtheis/language-detection/README.md

 # language-detection
 * * *

+[Language detection](http://en.wikipedia.org/wiki/Language_detection) for Android: Given a string of text, identify what language the text is written in.

-A fork of an excellent Java language detection library ([language-detection](http://code.google.com/p/language-detection/)) written by Nakatani Shuyo.
+This project is a fork of an excellent Java language detection library ([language-detection](http://code.google.com/p/language-detection/)) written by Nakatani Shuyo.

-This project contains the following additional profiles not contained in the original library:
+The original git version control history and commit messages are retained in this project.

+## Changes

+I've made two significant changes to the original code:

+1. Speed enhancements.
+As an alternative to using JSON-based text files for storing language profiles, a Python script is used to convert language profiles into Java code that can be bundled with an app.
+With the resulting performance improvement, language detection is fast enough to run acceptably on Android devices.

+2. Additional language profiles:

 - Aragonese
 - Asturian